MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-payara-micro-java-app-with-maven-plugin.md

 :::image type="content" source="media/payara-micro/payara-micro-front-page.png" alt-text="Screenshot of web browser showing front page of Payara Micro.":::

-After your web app is deployed, you can manage it through the [Azure portal].
+After your web app deploys, you can manage it through the [Azure portal].

 Your web app is listed in the **microprofile** resource group.